Seascape Painting Class - St Ives School of Painting

 Day 2

-On day two you will venture to the captivating, rugged terrain of The Island to visit St Nicholas Chapel.
+On day two you will venture to a different nearby location to sit and sketch the coastal views.
 Here, Nina will encourage you to revisit the techniques explored on Day One and build on these by creating colour studies (weather permitting), before heading back to the studio for the afternoon session.

 Day 3